-Prior to shipping, carpet tiles are protected in plastic bags and packaged in cardboard boxes that contain recycled content.
+Prior to shipping, carpet tiles are packaged in cardboard boxes that contain recycled content.
 Boxes are stacked and shipped on wooden pallets.
 The boxes are secured to the pallet with thin film plastic wrap (LLDPE).
 All materials are recyclable through local recycling options.